Indian Health Service The Federal Health Program for American Indians and Alaska Natives

-The SNAP course does not offer certification and does not replace, supplant or serve as a substitute for the National Standardized Child Passenger Safety Training Program technician course but rather serves as an introduction to CPS or preparatory training for the NHTSA CPS Technician Course
+The SNAP course does not offer certification and does not replace, supplant or serve as a substitute for the National Standardized Child Passenger Safety Technician course but rather serves as an introduction to CPS or preparatory training for the NHTSA CPS Technician Course.

 Since SNAP was first released in 2003, it has been taught in several tribal communities across the country and has reached thousands of safety advocates.
 Several SNAP participants have gone on to become certified CPS Technicians and are an important resource for families and children in their communities.